Ellie Bravo-Young

-Ellis Nicole Wheeler (born December 14, 2001) is an American professional soccer player who plays as an outside back for the Kansas City Current of the National Women's Soccer League (NWSL).
+Ellie Bravo-Young (born December 14, 2001) is an American professional soccer player who plays as a right back for the Kansas City Current of the National Women's Soccer League (NWSL).
 She played college soccer for the Penn State Nittany Lions and was selected by the Current in the second round of the 2024 NWSL Draft.

 Early life

-Wheeler grew up in Fairfax Station, Virginia.
+Bravo-Young grew up in Fairfax Station, Virginia.
 Growing up, she played as a midfielder or forward for FC Virginia, earning DA all-conference honors.
 She committed to Penn State as a freshman over offers from programs including North Carolina and Duke.
 She was ranked by TopDrawerSoccer as the No. 34 prospect of the 2020 class.

 College career

-Wheeler played four seasons for the Penn State Nittany Lions, playing in 77 games (76 starts) and scoring 3 goals as a defender.
-Head coach Erica Dambach converted Wheeler to defense when she was a freshman in the spring of 2021, playing in the wing back position, then moved her to center back as a sophomore.
-Wheeler later played at outside back and helped the team win the Big Ten tournament in her junior season in 2022.
-In her senior year in 2023, Wheeler and the two seed Nittany Lions reached the NCAA tournament quarterfinals after three consecutive round of 16 finishes.
+Bravo-Young played four seasons for the Penn State Nittany Lions, playing in 77 games (76 starts) and scoring 3 goals as a defender.
+Head coach Erica Dambach converted her to defense when she was a freshman in the spring of 2021, playing the wingback position, then moved her to center back as a sophomore.
+She then played at right back and helped the team win the Big Ten tournament in her junior season in 2022.
+In her senior year in 2023, she and the two seed Nittany Lions reached the NCAA tournament quarterfinals after three consecutive round of 16 finishes.